ariunbolor/nsaf-mcp-server/README.md

 This is a Model Context Protocol (MCP) server for the Neuro-Symbolic Autonomy Framework (NSAF).
 It allows AI assistants to interact with the NSAF framework through the MCP protocol.

+> **Note:** This repository includes both the NSAF framework code and the MCP server implementation, making it a complete package that can be deployed and used anywhere.

+> **Note:** This implementation uses a simplified version of the MCP protocol that doesn't require the official MCP SDK.
+It implements the core functionality needed to expose NSAF capabilities to AI assistants.

 ## Features

 - Run NSAF evolution with customizable parameters